prasadmagi/JS-Mini-Project-1/README.md

 # Description

- This project is similar to the guess the number like some number range is there from 1 to 100 and one random number is genrateed so we have to guess that number.
+ This project is similar to the guess the number like some number range is from 1 to 100 and one random number is generated so we have to guess that number.
- But in this project we have to speak that random number and we have 10 attempt only.
-So within 10 attempt we have to speak that guess number.
+ But in this project, we have to speak that random number and we have 10 attempts only.
+So within 10 attempts, we have to speak that guessed number.

 # Tech stack used in project